Maintenance methods

 - Piston ring installation tool

-- Hone for surface treatment of engine cylinders
+- Hone for engine cylinder surface treatment

 - Engine cylinder bore gauge